ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

     ]

 Now, before we load the heliostats we need to do some configuration. ``ARTIST`` internally models all surfaces with :ref:`NURBS <nurbs>`, which are learnt when loading the data.
-Therefore we have to set certain parameters, such as the number of control points, the fit tolerance, the number of epochs to train for, etc. We also need to configure an optimizer for the training process and a learning rate scheduler.
+Therefore, we have to set certain parameters, such as the number of control points, the fit tolerance, the number of epochs to train for, etc. We also need to configure an optimizer for the training process and a learning rate scheduler.
 This is shown below: